parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 # four arguments - message is the same - we should stop
 $ ./e7bc5d2c0cf4480348f5504196561297 arg11111 arg2 arg3 arg4
 stahp
 {% endcodeblock %}

-I used IDA Pro's Remote Linux Debugger.
-IDA was running on my host OS and binary in the Kali 64-bit VM.
-My IDA Pro license is a corporate floating license (it's not entirely *mine* but no one else uses it ;)), I was on VPN and I could not connect to the VM.
-I wasted a day until I realized that our VPN software on full profile redirects all traffic including the traffic for the VM.
-I borrowed the license for offline use and everything started working.

-I did not try different argument numbers first.
+I did not try executing the binary with different number of arguments at the start.
 I tried different argument lengths, really long arguments (e.g. 'A'*40000).
 In the end I decided that two arguments was the correct way to run the binary.
 While debugging I realized that the binary crashes with a segfault message.
 While it is fine without the debugging.
 So some anti-debugging protections must be at work.
 We ran ``ltrace`` and didn't see any shared library calls.
 Let's run ``strace`` to get system calls.

 {% codeblock lang:bash strace output %}
 $ strace ./e7bc5d2c0cf4480348f5504196561297